-Aman Gupta's OffBeat Studios raises ₹100 Crore in seed funding led by Bessemer Venture Partners | Company Business News
+Aman Gupta's OffBeat Studios raises ₹100 crore in seed funding led by Bessemer Venture Partners | Company Business News

-A month after unveiling his new venture, OffBeat Studios, boAt co-founder Aman Gupta has raised INR 100 crore in seed funding led by Bessemer Venture Partners — the firm behind Anthropic, Shopify and Canva.
+A month after unveiling his new venture, OffBeat Studios, boAt co-founder Aman Gupta confirmed that it has raised ₹100 crore in seed funding led by Bessemer Venture Partners, the firm behind Anthropic, Shopify and Canva.

-Announcing the raise on LinkedIn, Aman Gupta was candid about his motivations for choosing Bessemer over a straightforward capital infusion.
+In an announcement on LinkedIn, Gupta was candid about his motivations for choosing Bessemer over a straightforward capital infusion.

 "Having built from scratch before, I know what capital can do and what it cannot.
 This time, I was looking for partners with a global perspective who can help me leverage technology and AI, because that's where the future lies.
 Bessemer's track record with companies like Anthropic, Shopify, Canva, and LinkedIn says it all," he wrote.

+Anant Vidur Puri, Partner, Bessemer Venture Partners, said, “We back founders who see around corners.
+Aman saw how a new India would come to think about aspiration, identity, and quality, and built boAt as proof.
+He is now applying that same instinct to a market being reshaped by AI and by a generation with entirely new expectations.
+That is exactly the intersection Bessemer exists to back.”

-Aman Gupta introduced OffBeat Studios on 3 March 2026, signalling a new direction in his entrepreneurial journey after transitioning to a non-executive role on boAt's board.
+Gupta introduced OffBeat Studios on 3 March, signalling a new direction in his entrepreneurial journey after transitioning to a non-executive role on boAt's board.

 Details about OffBeat Studios remain limited.
-Aman Gupta has not disclosed the venture’s business model, sector focus, funding structure, team, or launch timeline.
+Gupta has not disclosed the venture’s business model, sector focus, funding structure, team or launch timeline.

 The branding shared in his post featured a stylised “OFF/BEAT” logo but did not provide further clarity on the nature of the business.